sateeshkadiyala/AngularJS-Client-Play-REST-API/README.md

 This project intends to provide out of the box solution for all those who want to build Products and test their hypothesis quickly.

+It provides secure access to your REST API Calls using an OAuth2 provider(facebook).

 ##Server Side:

 The server side project leverages Playframework 2.4.3 and secure social 3.0-M4 module.